day8/re-frame/docs/Flows.md

 <div id="tabbed-app"></div>

 Try switching tabs.
-Notice how `:area` only exists when you're in the `room-calculator` tab.
+Notice how the path `[:kitchen :area]` only exists when you're in the `room-calculator` tab.
 What's happening here?

 ### Lifecycle